beauchamplab/rave/README.md

   + for Windows (>= 7) users, please save [batch script](https://raw.githubusercontent.com/dipterix/instrave/master/rave-installer-windows.bat) as \*.bat file to your desktop.
 Find the file on your desktop and double-click it.
   + For Linux users, please use the alternative installation guide [put link here]

-  * This installation script will attempt to install the necessary pre-requisite software.
-For a list, see: * RAVE runs on Mac, Windows or Linux.
-[Click here for the prerequisite installation guide](./Installation.md) to install the latest versions of all required tools.
-RAVE requires the latest versions of the R (>= 3.6.0) and RStudio and trying to install RAVE on older versions will lead to unpredictable error messages.
-[Click here for suggested system configurations](./Requirements.md).

-* After completing the previous step, open the RStudio application using the desktop shortcut; in Mac OSX, RStudio can be found in the Applications folder.

  For more details about the installation process, see the [Alternative installation guide](./alternative_installation.md).

 ## Download Demo data